sar014/Working-Environment-for-Horror-Game/README.md

 This is my first large scale Unity Project.
 All the assets and materials have been taken from the Asset Store

 The highlighting of the pathway is done using Unity's built-in NavMesh library.
-In order to install it go to Windows -> Package Manager -> Search for Nav Mesh and install it.
+In order to install it go to Windows -> Package Manager -> Search for AI Navigation and install it.

 The enemy programming is done using Behavior Tree concepts.